dlk3/udm-hacks/openvpn-udm/README.md

 ```
 server 10.8.0.0 255.255.255.0
 ```
-This is the IP subnet in which my VPN clients are assigned an address by the server.
-It needs to be a subnet that isn't in use elsewhere in my home network.
-I will need to make sure that this subnet matches the one used in the <code>iptables</code> rules that are in the OpenVPN boot script I'll be creating below.
+This is the IP subnet from which my VPN clients are assigned addresses by the server.
+It needs to be a subnet that isn't in use elsewhere in my network.
+This subnet needs to match the one used in the <code>iptables</code> rules that are in the OpenVPN boot script I'll be creating below.
 ```
 push "route 192.168.1.0 255.255.255.0"
 ```
-I need to have a line like this for every LAN or VLAN in my home network that I want my clients to be able to access.
-I also need to make sure that there's a matching <code>iptables</code> rule in the OpenVPN boot script I'll be creating below.
-In my case my clients need to access my main LAN, my other VLANs are off limits to them.
+There needs to be a line like this for every LAN or VLAN in my network that I want my clients to be able to access.
+There also needs to be a matching <code>iptables</code> rule in the OpenVPN boot script I'll be creating below.
+In my case, my clients only need to access my main LAN.
+My other VLANs are off limits to them.

 ## Creating a boot script to start the OpenVPN server

 I want the OpenVPN server to start automatically every time my UDM boots up.
 John "boostchicken" D. has made a great little utility that makes this easy.
-Go to his [on-boot-script GitHub repository](https://github.com/boostchicken/udm-utilities/tree/master/on-boot-script) and follow the very simple instructions there to install it.
+Go to his [on-boot-script GitHub repository](https://github.com/boostchicken/udm-utilities/tree/master/on-boot-script) and follow the very simple instructions found there to get it installed.

-I wrote the 15-openvpn-server.sh script that is found **here** in my GitHub repository to start the OpenVPN server when the UDM boots.
+I wrote the [15-openvpn-server.sh script](https://github.com/dlk3/udm-hacks/blob/master/openvpn-udm/15-openvpn-server.sh) in this GitHub repository to start the OpenVPN server whenever the UDM boots.
 It also configures the <code>iptables</code> firewall rules necessary to allow VPN traffic to flow to and from my OpenVPN clients.
+It lives in the <code>/mnt/data/on_boot.d</code> directory used by boostchicken's tool.

-Before using this script on a new server the <code>iptables</code> rules that it contains may need to be modified to match any changes made in the server.conf above.
+Before using this script on a new server the <code>iptables</code> rules that it contains would need to be modified to match that sever's server.conf file.
 Let's look at some of the rules that get set by the <code>iptables_rules</code> function inside the script:
 ```
 #  Allow incoming traffic to the OpenVPN port
 /usr/sbin/iptables $1 INPUT -p udp --dport 1194 -m state --state NEW -s 0.0.0.0/0 -j ACCEPT